-Our water system is routinely inspected by the Civil Engineering Water and Fuels System Maintenance Shop and Bioenvironmental Engineering (BE).
-Civil Engineering Water and Fuels System Maintenance inspects our system for its technical, financial and managerial capacity to provide safe drinking water to you.
-To ensure that we provide the highest quality of water available, our water system is operated by state certified operators who oversee the routine operations of our system.
-All improvements forthcoming will be addressed by the appropriate personnel.
+Our water system is routinely inspected by both the Civil Engineering Squadron's Water and Fuels System Maintenance (WFSM) Shop and Bioenvironmental Engineering (BE).
+The WFSM shop inspects our system for its technical, financial and managerial capacity to provide safe drinking water to you.
+To ensure that we provide the highest quality of water available, our water system is maintained by state certified operators who oversee the routine operations of our system.
+All forthcoming improvements to the water system will be addressed by the appropriate personnel.
+For a copy of the source water assessment, consumers can contact David Torres at 505-259-5048 or david.torres@state.nm.us.